longbow33/predCool/README.md

 ## TODO

+- scrap most of the stuff since the throttle prediction is no longer of interest

+- try to predict the heat in the system directly by reading temperature sensory data

+- should produce a "model" in the NN which is actual gain of information

+- then develop a model predictive control algorithmn cooling the motor accordingly

 ### General good Tip:

 - try to overfit your data on a smaller batchsize to see if model is capable of learning data